 |Gallery Door||Gallery Door being unlocked|

 The model elh is a tall, faceless, twisting creature.
 According to the entries, it was compiled a month after Luigi's Mansion appeared at E3.
-It has six animations, including some related to water and fire.
+It has six animations.
 It has no textures, nor any UV maps that would support textures, meaning it either relied entirely on shaders, particles, or never reached the texturing phase.
 Elh has four particle effects dedicated to itself.

 elh.szp/1.10/Tue Jun 19 01:22:48 2001/-kb/